Pylons/pyramid/docs/narr/urldispatch.rst

 condition_method

-  The nameof the HTTP method used as the Routes `condition method
+  The name of the HTTP method used as the Routes `condition method
   <http://routes.groovie.org/manual.html#conditions>`_.

 condition_subdomain